JalalAmeerzai/ch-api-docs/ch-multipass-token-service.md

 ### MULTIPASS TOKENS

-The following are available gRPC methods for general user endpoints.
+The following are available gRPC methods for multipass token endpoints.

 #### `GenerateToken()`
+> 1. Authenticate user with AWS Cognito
-> Generates a Shopify MultiPass Token
+> 2. Generate Shopify MultiPass Token to allow user to sign into Shopify

 ##### REST Endpoint
 - **METHOD:** `POST`